cheapRoc/marathon-schema/README.md

 Simple answer, I needed an extremely simple and easily deployable tool for continuously integrating `marathon.json` files edited by developers.

-The origin of this project was to help establish a standards based build pipeline that pushed hundreds of developers into the same practices. `marathon.json` helped us decompose services into single repos and drive automation influenced directly by engineering teams and not some random operations team two continents away.

 ## Usage (Future)

 Validate `marathon.json`, as an app def (`default`), against binary stored